 One result of those book sales is what is called the Rare Book Room.
 The society curator carefully perused the donated books and retrieved any volumes that were pertinent to area history.

-In 2014, the book room was purged of books deemed irrelevant to our mission.
 The room is available to researchers and contains many hard to find books relative to local and Missouri history.
 Books which belonged to local families and are identified as such, are also housed here for safekeeping.